Q-bio-at-IIS/RECOLD/codes/README.md

 ===================

-RECOLD is a comparison method of T cell receptor (TCR) repertoires among different samples.
+RECOLD is a method to compare T cell receptor (TCR) repertoires among different samples.
 Here, we release the accompanying python code for the paper: R. Yokota, Y. Kaminaga, and T.J.
 Kobayashi, "Quantification of inter-sample differences in T cell receptor repertoires using sequence-based information", *Front.
 Immunol.*, 8:1500; doi: 10.3389/fimmu.2017.01500.

 ----------